-The year 2021 is well under way and, to nobody’s surprise, people still love keeping fish as pets.
+The year 2022 is well under way and, to nobody’s surprise, people still love keeping fish as pets.
 And why wouldn’t they?
-After all, fish aren’t too demanding, too messy, or, most importantly for readers (and the writer) of Soundproof Living, too noisy.
+After all, fish aren’t too demanding, too messy, or, most importantly, too noisy.

 Why Do Fish Tanks Need Filters?